 Restricted and unrestricted resources are spent in accordance with established fund authorities.
 Fund authorities provide rules for the fund activity and are separately established for restricted and unrestricted activities.
 When both restricted and unrestricted funds are available for expenditure, the decision for funding is based on management of the Foundation.
-Both restricted and unrestricted net position include consideration of deferred inflows and outflows of resources.

-I. Revenue and Expense Recognition - The Foundation classifies its revenues and expenses as operating or non-operating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
+I. Revenue and Expense Recognition - The Foundation classifies its revenues and expenses as operating or nonoperating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Foundation's principal ongoing operations.
 Operating expenses are all expense transactions incurred other than those related to capital and noncapital financing or investing activities as defined by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.

-Non-operating revenues include activities that have the characteristics of non-exchange transactions.
-Revenues from non-exchange transactions that represent subsidies or gifts to the Foundation, as well as investment income, are considered non-operating since these are either investing or noncapital financing activities.
+Nonoperating revenues include activities that have the characteristics of nonexchange transactions.
+Revenues from nonexchange transactions that represent subsidies to the Foundation, as well as investment income, are considered nonoperating since these are either investing or noncapital financing activities.